ardakayaa/Robotics-SearchAndSampleReturn/WRITEUP.md

 - Data Analysis
 - - Obstacle, Navigable Terrain, and Rock Sample Identification
 - - World Map Creation
--Autonomous Navigation and Mapping
+- Autonomous Navigation and Mapping
 - - Perception
 - - Decision-making
--Known Issues and Recomondations for Improvement
+- Known Issues and Recomondations for Improvement

 # Summary
 - I have used Computer Vision techniques to process the image coming from thr Rover.